Micro-Biology/BasicBashCode/README.md

     for samples in *.fastq; do awk 'NR%4==1 || NR%4==2' "$samples" > "$samples.fasta"; done

-Rename files (bit more elegent than move):
+Rename files (bit more elegent than move) when used in for loops:

     rename "s/.oldprefix/.newprefix/g" *